 Cool White bulbs do have a shorter wavelength than Warm White bulbs which causes scatter and glare.
 This is believed to make them inferior to Warm White bulbs for fog and rain.

 What they are best for: Searchlights, Work lights.

 The Neutral White spectrum is the middle ground between Warm and Cool White.
 Neutral White bulbs give most of the brightness of a Cool White bulb while incorporating the more pleasing warmer tints.
 These flashlights are much easier on the eyes than cool whites.

 The more complete spectrum of Neutral White allows for the best color reproduction.
 For any role or purpose where correct color identification is crucial this is the best option.
 This can include paramedics and other first responders, engineers and electrical workers.

-What they are best for: Accurate color reproduction, general high quality light.
+What they are best for: Accurate color reproduction, generally high-quality light.